What is IVF?

 The IVF process includes several steps and can take one to two months to complete the treatment cycle.

 Typically, the ovaries stimulate the release of a single egg each month.
 In IVF the woman receives fertility medication, such as follicle stimulating hormone (FSH) or luteinizing hormone (LH), in order to increase the number of eggs developed.
 This process is known as superovulation induction.
 Having multiple eggs is preferable, as some may not be high quality or develop into embryos after fertilization.
-Multiple eggs also allow us to possibly create more than one embryo, giving the patient more options for a successful pregnancy as well as additional pregnancies with one procedure.
+Multiple eggs also allow us to possibly create more than one embryo, giving the patient more options for a successful pregnancy as well as additional pregnancies in the future with one IVF procedure.

 Using a needle, the eggs are retrieved through a transvaginal ultrasound aspiration.
-During this minor surgical procedure, the patient is sedated to minimize discomfort.
+During this minor surgical procedure, the patient is heavily sedated to minimize discomfort.
 Multiple eggs may be gathered at this time.

 Sperm may be collected through ejaculation, a special collection condom or in some instances directly from the testicle.
 When providing a sperm sample, it is advised that the man refrains from ejaculating for two to three days before in order to increase the sperm count.
 After collection, the sperm and semen are separated and washed.